piiano/cellotape/README.md

   - Path parameters
   - Query parameters
   - Responses
-- Support for middleware chain and group mechanisms that enable middleware to apply specific operations or specific groups.
+- Support for middleware chain and group mechanisms so that middleware can be applied to operations or groups.
 - Compatibility with the `HTTP.Handler` interface for the router and middleware to enable easy integration of the router into any popular framework.
 - Support for custom content types to align with content types defined in the spec.
   This can be done by implementing the `router.ContentType` interface.
 - Support for customization of validation behavior and other configuration using `router.Options`.
-  See the documentation on the [`router.Options`](./router/options.Go) struct for details of the options.
+  See the documentation on the [`router.Options`](./router/options.go) struct for details of the options.

 ### What this project isn't doing